ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 The easiest, quickest, and the most popular way to extend Ansible is to use a local module or a plugin.
 You can create them or copy existing ones for local use.
 You can store a local module or plugin on your Ansible control node and share it with your team or organization.
 You can also share a local plugin or module by including it in a collection, then publishing the collection on Ansible Galaxy.
 If you are using collections from Ansible Galaxy, then you are already using local modules and plugins without realizing it.

-If you are using a legacy, standalone module or plugin but Ansible can't find it, this page is all you need.
+If you are using a legacy, standalone module or plugin but Ansible cannot find it, this page is all you need.

 If you want to create a plugin or a module, see :ref:`developing_plugins`, :ref:`developing_modules_general` and :ref:`developing_collections`.